Why COMPRESS

 2. Select your test basis in Set Mode Options > Defaults > Testing.

-Criteria for Limiting Hydrotest Stress in COMPRESS
+The Limiting Hydrotest Stress Criteria

 (a) Pm ≤ 0.9 * Sy